State of the Art Price-Performance: Morph-Decode 1.67x Faster MoE Decode

 $0.50/GPU-hour amortized, output tokens only, batch=1.
 B200 and H100 numbers from public benchmarks.

-We profiled Qwen3-Next-80B running on NVIDIA RTX PRO 6000 Blackwell GPUs with TensorRT-LLM.
-The MoE layers consume 73.6% of all GPU time during token generation.
-Within each MoE layer, 29% of that time is matrix multiplication.
-The remaining 71% is spent copying data between formats, quantizing activations, scattering inputs to experts, running separate activation kernels, and combining results.
+We profiled Qwen3-Next-80B on NVIDIA RTX PRO 6000 Blackwell GPUs under TensorRT-LLM.
+During token generation the MoE layers eat 73.6% of all GPU time.
+And inside a MoE layer, only 29% of that goes to matrix multiplication.
+The other 71% is bookkeeping: copying data between formats, quantizing activations, scattering inputs out to experts, running activation kernels off on their own, and merging the results back.

-Five of the eight pipeline stages in CUTLASS's MoE path do zero useful compute at batch size 1.
-They reshape data for the expert-centric GEMM libraries.
+Look closer and five of the eight stages in CUTLASS's MoE path do no useful compute at all at batch size 1.
+Their entire job is reshaping data to feed the expert-centric GEMM libraries.

-We wrote CUDA kernels that skip all of it by organizing the computation around outputs instead of experts.
-Our SM120 implementation reaches 162 tok/s, a 1.67x improvement over TRT-LLM's CUTLASS baseline, with no accuracy loss.
+So we wrote CUDA kernels that sidestep the whole thing by organizing the work around outputs rather than experts.
+Our SM120 build hits 162 tok/s, a 1.67x jump over TRT-LLM's CUTLASS baseline, and it loses no accuracy doing it.

 Cost per token